aemodular/GRAINS/Grains-MIDI-out/README.md

 ## Notes

 The Atmega processor used in GRAINS is not capable to send out MIDI via USB directly, but luckily serial data can be converted to MIDI easily.
-A popular way to do this is "Hairless MIDI<->Serial Bridge".
-Download and documentary for MacOS/Windows/Linux available here: https://projectgus.github.io/hairless-midiserial
+A popular way to do this is the free software "Hairless MIDI<->Serial Bridge".
+Download and documention for MacOS/Windows/Linux available here: https://projectgus.github.io/hairless-midiserial

 * If you want to use this MIDI data as input for your DAW on your PC you will need a MIDI-loopback device in software or route MIDI-out to MIDI-in with your hardware